dalitun/applications/bundle-xenial-glusterfs-multi-dc/README_EN.md

 ## All of this is fine,
 ### but you do not have a way to create the stack from the console?

 We do indeed!
-Using the console, you can deploy a mail server:
+Using the console, you can deploy a the both glusterfs servers:

 1. Go the Cloudwatt Github in the [applications/bundle-xenial-glusterfs-multi-dc]https://github.com/cloudwatt/applications/tree/master/bundle-xenial-glusterfs-multi-dc) repository
 2. Click on the file named `bundle-xenial-glusterfs-multi-dc-fr1(ou 2).heat.yml` (or `bundle-xenial-glusterfs-multi-dc-fr1(ou 2).restore.heat.yml` to [restore from backup](#backup))